rolandwalker/osx-browse/README.markdown

 Explanation
 -----------

-This package helps Emacs run Safari, Google Chrome, and Firefox on OS X.  It uses `browse-url`, but is somewhat more friendly and configurable than the OS X functions provided there.
+This package helps Emacs run [Safari](http://www.apple.com/safari), [Google Chrome](http://www.google.com/chrome), and [Firefox](http://www.mozilla.org/firefox) on OS X.  It is similar to the built-in `browse-url`, but is somewhat more friendly and configurable.

+The foreground/background behavior of the external browser can be controlled via customizable variables and prefix arguments.

 Default values for URLs or search text are deduced from the region or from context around the point, according to the heuristics in